 This is one of the most spectacular places to visit in New Zealand.
 If you are lucky enough to be here on a day with clear blue skies then prepare to be amazed.

 The SH80 that runs parallel to Lake Pukaki gives you the first glimpse of the highlight of the Southern Alps.

 There are a couple of spots that offer incredible views of Mount Cook.

 If you are in a camper van, try to get here early to make sure you have a spot in the DOC camping site.

 From this DOC camping site, the Hooker Valley walk starts.
 This is the starting point for the Hooker Valley Track, although you can also join the Sealy Tarns and Kea Point Tracks from here.

-The Hooker Valley Track is probably the best of these three day walks.
+The Hooker Valley Track is probably the best of these three-day walks on the South Island.

 The views of Mount Cook after the second swing bridge are breathtaking.

 At the end of the trail, you will find yourself on the edges of Hooker Lake where icebergs from the Hooker glacier are likely to be floating.